plutov/google-home-k8s/README.md

 > [you] Hey Google, talk to Kubernetes Manager

-> [assistant] Hi, you're currently in the "sandbox" Kubernetes cluster.
+> [assistant] Welcome to Kubernetes Manager.
 How can I help you?

 > [you] Scale statefulset "redis"